phette23/c4l24-python4lib/docs/dependencies.md

 `poetry env` commands give you nice insight into your project's virtual environment(s) in a manner I find more convenient than Pipenv's.

+Poetry has a `build` command for building distributions if you are publishing a your code on PyPI.

 I think the Poetry CLI is prettier (makes better use of colorization) than Pipenv's.
 I haven't done a systematic study but it seems to be faster, too.

 ### Poetry Disadvantages